These release notes contain the following information about Oracle Data Miner 4.0:

 scripts directory. and in the online help for Data Miner.

-Data Miner includes Oracle By Example (OBE) tutorials in the Oracle Learning Library.
+Data Miner includes Oracle By Example (OBE) tutorials in the Oracle Learning Library at Oracle Data Mining 12c OBE Series.
 The OBEs describe how to set up and use Oracle Data Miner.

 If a workflow appears to be running too long, you can use the Event Viewer to determine the status of the workflow.
 To open the Event Viewer, click the Event Viewer icon in the workflow tool bar.
 You can click on the Info icon in the toll bar of the Event Viewer to see the information event logs in addition to the Warnings and Errors.